billsix/cprogrammingbook/doc/08-Specialized.rst

     Any other form of declaration results in no linkage.

-    In any one source code file, if a given identifer has both internal and external linkage then the result is undefined.
+    In any one source code file, if a given identifier has both internal and external linkage then the result is undefined.